Mauricio Dubon Preview, Player Props: Astros vs. Red Sox

 Red Sox Pitching Rankings

-- Houck makes the start for the Red Sox, his 14th of the season.
-He is 3-6 with a 5.05 ERA and 64 strikeouts through 67 2/3 innings pitched.
+- Bello looks for his 10th win when he makes the start for the Red Sox, his 22nd of the season.
+He is 9-7 with a 3.70 ERA and 100 strikeouts in 119 1/3 innings pitched.

-- The righty last pitched on Friday, June 16 against the New York Yankees, when he threw four innings, allowing one earned run while giving up four hits.
+- In his most recent appearance on Friday against the New York Yankees, the righty tossed six innings, allowing one earned run while surrendering six hits.

-- In 13 games this season, the 27-year-old has amassed an ERA of 5.05, with 8.5 strikeouts per nine innings.
-Opponents are hitting .243 against him.
+- In 21 games this season, the 24-year-old has a 3.70 ERA and 7.5 strikeouts per nine innings, while giving up a batting average of .258 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.